GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/ip-protection/index.md

 ## How will IP Protection work?

-IP Protection proposes to anonymize the IP address for third parties identified as potentially as using IP addresses for web-wide cross-site tracking.
+IP Protection proposes to anonymize the IP address for [third parties identified as potentially using IP addresses for web-wide cross-site tracking](https://github.com/spanicker/ip-blindness#cross-site-tracking-and-the-role-of-ip-addresses).

 IP Protection proposes a two-hop [privacy proxy that anonymizes qualifying traffic](https://github.com/spanicker/ip-blindness#privacy-proxy):